UKSC/2025/0013

 Facts

 This is the first ever appeal of a decision to disapply primary legislation pursuant to Article 2(1) of the Windsor Framework.
 In 1997, Martina Dillon’s husband was shot and killed in Northern Ireland, making up one of the more than 3,500 killed, with another 40,000 injured, from the time of the Troubles.
 Around 1,200 cases remain unsolved.
 There are 700 civil cases in the judicial system, and less than 20 approaching trial.
-On 17 May 2022, following the “New Decade, New Approach” agreement, the Northern Ireland Troubles (Legacy and Reconciliation) Act (the “Legacy Act”) was passed, granting conditional immunity to those involved in death from the Troubles.
-As of 1 May 2024, police investigations, the police ombudsman and various inquests into the Troubles were replaced with a new body, the IICRIR, which is to carry out reviews of these deaths and harmful conduct.
+On 18 September 2023, the Northern Ireland Troubles (Legacy and Reconciliation) Act (the “Legacy Act”) received royal assent, granting conditional immunity to those involved in death from the Troubles.
+As of 1 May 2024, police investigations, the police ombudsman and various inquests into the Troubles were replaced with a new body, the ICRIR, which is to carry out reviews of these deaths and harmful conduct.
 An application was made to apply for judicial review, challenging various provisions of the Act.
 These included those which: created and facilitated immunity from prosecution; established ICRIR, its functions and its working mechanisms; controlled the disclosure of material to and by ICRIR; prohibited criminal enforcement action in relation to Troubles-related offences unless ‘serious’ or ‘connected’; and ended inquests, criminal investigations by police, civil proceedings and police complaints.
-Both the High Court and Court of Appeal found various provisions of the Legacy Act as incompatible with the Human Rights Act, issuing declarations of incompatibility under section 4; and as incompatible with the Windsor Framework, disapplying it under Article 2.
-The Appellant appeals these decisions.
+Colton J, in the High Court found that the provisions which related to conditional immunity from prosecution (sections 7(3), 8, 12, 19 – 22, 39, 41 and 42(1)) were in breach of Articles 2 and 3 ECHR, and that the prohibition on criminal enforcement action in section 41 breached Article 2.
+He also concluded that section 43(1), in terminating civil claims issued between 17 May 2022 and 18 November 2023, was a breach of Article 6 ECHR.
+In respect of those provisions in which he had found breaches of the ECHR, he concluded that they also breached Article 2(1) WF.
+Colton J rejected the submission that ICRIR was not capable of conducting an Article 2 ECHR compliant investigation.
+In agreement with the High Court, the Court of Appeal found that the conditional immunity provisions of the Legacy Act were disapplied by Article 2(1) of the Windsor Framework.
+The Court of Appeal additionally found that the Legacy Act’s restrictions on civil actions; as well as the current method in which the ICRIR dealt with complaints, particularly in relation to the effective participation by the next of kin and in relation to disclosure, were each a breach of the Human Rights Act.
+The Appellant appeals these decisions

 Date of issue